- Create stickers

 14. Learn how to code

+As things to do with kids go this is a great idea!
 Any child that loves working away on an tablet or laptop might be interested in learning how to code.
 While it might be one for slightly older kids, even younger ones can join in with some of the fun activities that Learning Resources has put together.

-Complete with fun characters to help them through the programme, it's a low-stress activity that keeps little ones' minds occupied - at least for a few hours!
+Complete with fun characters to help them through the programme, it's a low-stress activity that keeps little ones' minds occupied - at least for a few hours.

 15. Make a stop motion video